AvalonSemiconductors/AS2650/docs/source/io.rst

 **PINA/PINB - Input data of PORTA/PORTB**

 Data read from each port pin configured as an input can be accessed by the processor by reading these registers.
+For pins configured as outputs, their current state set in PORTx will be mirrored in PINx.

-They may only be read.
+These registers may only be read.

 Address: 0x05